CLEPyLadies/pyladies-official/content/pages/how_you_can_use_python.md

 Summary:  A brief summary of how you can use and apply Python to solve real-world problems.

+Python is an extremely versatile programming language known for its beginner friendly syntax.
+It is used by NASA, Google, Dropbox, Quora, and many others.

+Python is primarily used for scripting, the automation of short repetitive tasks.

 Here are some of the ways that Python is used across multiple areas:

   Science with [SciPy](https://www.datacamp.com/community/tutorials/python-scipy-tutorial), [NumPy](https://www.machinelearningplus.com/python/numpy-tutorial-part1-array-python-examples/)